hyperhq/hykins-docs/README.md

 # Introduction

-[`Hyper_ Slaves Plugin`](https://github.com/jenkinsci/hyper-slaves-plugin) allows to execute a jenkins job inside Hyper_ container.
+[`Hyper.sh Slaves Plugin`](https://github.com/jenkinsci/hyper-slaves-plugin) allows to execute a jenkins job inside Hyper.sh container.

-When Jenkins Master build a Jenkins job, it will start a `Hyper_ container` as a `Jenkins Slave node`, The Slave agent connects to Jenkins Master via `JNLP`.
+When Jenkins Master build a Jenkins job, it will start a `Hyper.sh container` as a `Jenkins Slave node`, The Slave agent connects to Jenkins Master via `JNLP`.

-The Hyper_ container will be destroyed after Jenkins job is finished.
+The Hyper.sh container will be destroyed after Jenkins job is finished.

 # Comparison

-Compare `Hyper_ Slaves Plugin` with `Amazon EC2 Plugin` and `DigitalOcean Plugin`.
+Compare `Hyper.sh Slaves Plugin` with `Amazon EC2 Plugin` and `DigitalOcean Plugin`.

-`Hyper_ Slaves Plugin` can optimize performance and cost:
+`Hyper.sh Slaves Plugin` can optimize performance and cost:
 - Startup Slave Node faster: `3~10` seconds
-- Cheaper to run Hyper_ container: per `second` billing
+- Cheaper to run Hyper.sh container: per `second` billing

 To view the detail, please click [here](compare/README.md).